Lobethal-Lutheran-School/LLS-STEM-Runner/sprite_tools/README.md

 name the exported C header "gimp_header.h"

-next, this program must be compiled with "gimp_header.h" in the same directory
+next, gimp_header_to_sprite.c must be compiled with "gimp_header.h" in the same directory

 gcc gimp_header_to_sprite.c -o gimp_header_to_sprite

-next, run the program and export to a file gimp_sprite.h
+next, run the program gimp_header_to_sprite and export to a file gimp_sprite.h

 ./gimp_header_to_sprite > gimp_sprite.h